About the Midwives

 She is a native Lexingtonian and lives in Lexington with her husband, Erik and their two daughters, Anabelle and River.
 When not engaged in midwifery she enjoys playing board games, cuddling cats, watching chickens, knitting, sewing, amateur home renovations, and many other crafty activities.

 Tress holds degrees in biology, sociology, and anthropology from Oregon State University.
 She was trained as a Direct Entry Midwife in Washington State and practiced as a midwife there before relocating to Kentucky.
 In Kentucky, Tress has been an Evidence based birth childbirth educator and Dancing for Birth instructor, and practiced as a doula in Kentucky for 12 years before returning to midwifery.
-Tress is expected to receive the Certified Professional Midwife credential from NARM and become licensed in Kentucky in early 2021.
+Tress received the Certified Professional Midwife credential from NARM and became licensed in Kentucky in early 2021.
 She has been a part of over 150 births.
 Tress has also received certifications from Heart of Herbs in aromatherapy and herbalism.
-Tress has finished all of her clinical requirements and anticipates becoming a CPM in Spring of 2021.
+You can see her full resume here.

 Tress lives in Berea with her husband, Jason.
 She is the mother of three adult children, and has two grandchildren.
 She strives to enjoy the simple things in life, when not working you can find her listening to live music, dancing, singing, or getting her hands dirty in the garden.
 She is an avid reader and her life motto is, "Learn something new every day."